raoulj/vio-thesis/README.md

 The current setup assumes you're on Ubuntu 16.04 for your base station and your sensors are [Raspberry Pi Zero W's with the V2 camera module](https://www.adafruit.com/product/3415) and [9DoF IMU sensor](https://www.adafruit.com/product/2472).

+If you're a Mac user like me, you have two options to run this project:
+1. Dual Boot
+2. VM

+I recommend first trying a VirtualBox VM before doing Dual Boot.
+Unfortunately, I found that dual booting was necessary because the VM was too slow, and because of this ROS messages would be droppped.

+### Dual Booting
-If you're a Mac user like me, and need to set up a dual boot into Linux, check out [this fantatic link](https://www.youtube.com/watch?v=IQIaDO9nR6Y) which got me dual booting just fine with MacOS Sierra.
+If you need to set up a dual boot into Linux, check out [this good tutorial](https://www.youtube.com/watch?v=IQIaDO9nR6Y) which got me dual booting just fine with MacOS Sierra.
 His [Bootable Drive Maker](https://github.com/GregoryConrad/BootableDriveMaker) is a handy tool to get a boot on a flash drive.
-Be careful with partitioning!
+As, always, be careful with partitioning!

 ## Sensor Installation